juniormbe/cloudmc-standard-kb/en/cloudstack-compute-service/kernel-upgrade-on-ubuntu-debian.md

 ---

-### To upgrade kernel to version 4.4 on an Ubuntu 14.04.x instance :
+### To upgrade kernel to version 4.4 on an Ubuntu 14.04.x instance:

 - On the required Virtual Machine, login via console or ssh.
 - Confirm the running kernel is 3.13.x.
 Run : `uname -a`